Melapress/wp-security-audit-log/readme.txt

 = 1.3.2 (2014-12-16) =
 * **New Features and Options**
-	* Plugin now automatically retrieves user's IP address even if WordPress is installed behind a reverse proxy, web application firewall or load balancer.
-For more information refer to the [article]()
+	* Plugin automatically retrieves user's originating IP address even if WordPress is installed behind a reverse proxy, web application firewall or load balancer.
+For more information refer to [WP Security Audit Log, Reverse Proxies and WAFs](http://www.wpwhitesecurity.com/wordpress-plugins/wordpress-user-monitoring-plugin/wp-security-audit-log-plugin-retrieves-originating-wordpress-user-ip-address/)
-	* New option to ommit internal IP addresses from being reported in the audit log
+	* New option to omit internal IP addresses from being reported in the WordPress security audit log

 * **Removed Functionality**
 	* The sandbox was removed from the plugin.
 If you need to use the sandbox for troubleshooting and tested contact us since we migrated it to a standalone extension.